MinatsuT/RPi_PC-80S31/README.en.md

 # Raspberry Pi FDD
 Make your Raspberry Pi an intelligent type FDD unit like the NEC PC-8031-2W/PC-80S31.
 It supports 2D FDD images in d88 format.
 2 drives.
-Note: The CPU and ROM on the FDD unit side are not supported.
+Note: The CPU and memory on the FDD unit side are not supported.

 ## Hardware requirements
 - Raspberry Pi 4 (It may work with other Raspberry Pi's, but I haven't tried it.)